koromodako/mkctf/README.md

 ## Installing and Creating a new CTF

-I advise you to setup mkctf using the following methodology:
+mkCTF should be installed using `setup.sh` which does the following:

 ```bash
 # clone mkctf repository in tmp directory